 As well as expert-led teaching, all undergraduate modules at Plymouth Business School have CV building activities integrated within them, for example, through micro-credentialing, real-world problem-based learning, or embedded direct employer activity.

 We have ensured every module has a real-world problem-based exercise.
 We have direct employers involved in assessments.

 You will have direct real-world employee engagement every month.
-Every module has a CV building activity.
+Every module has at least one of the following three things: